Thu, 25/05/23, 10:07

 'The game of my life': Bastian Schweinsteiger on Wembley 2013

-Happy Birthday, Fußballgott !
-(Footballing God or idol) Today, August 1, Bastian Schweinsteiger (Illustration: Sarah Matuszewski) is celebrating his 36th birthday.
-The German record champions' long-standing midfielder celebrated his greatest success at club level with the Champions League triumph in 2013.
-Schweini made sure he held onto his shirt from the final at Wembley, because that day marked his 500th and last competitive appearance for FC Bayern, with whom he became an eight-time German champion and lifted the DFB cup seven times.
+What a day in the history of FC Bayern!
+Ten years ago today, 25 May 2013, the German record champions were crowned European champions.
+One man who was instrumental to that success was Bastian Schweinsteiger (Illustration: Sarah Matuszewski).
+The long-serving midfielder made sure he held onto his shirt from the final at Wembley, because that day marked his 500th and last competitive appearance for FC Bayern, with whom he became an eight-time German champion and lifted the DFB cup seven times.
 We take a look back on the day with FC Bayern club magazine '51'.

 Bastian Schweinsteiger on his 'game of my life'